COMPONENTS OF AN IEP

 - Summarizes and translates evaluation results in clear, understandable language.

-- Consider the following special factors:
+- Considers the following special factors:

 Establish Annual Goals